-If you ever feel your car drifting to the left or right when you are on a flat, straight road and don’t have a firm grip on the steering wheel, then that is the sure sign that your car needs a wheel alignment.
-Also, if the steering wheel of your car is shaking, or your car’s tyres are making squealing noises, wearing out rapidly (or unevenly), you probably have an alignment problem.
+If you ever feel your car drifting to the left or right when you are on a flat, straight road and don’t have a firm grip on the steering wheel, it is a sure sign that your car needs a wheel alignment.
+Also, if the steering wheel is shaking, or the tyres are making squealing noises, wearing out rapidly (or unevenly), you probably have an alignment problem.

 How long does a wheel alignment take?